quiverteam/quiver-runtime/README.md

 ## Quiver Runtime

-This is a blatant copy of the steam-runtime!
-This runtime can be used to build quiver reliably on any Linux distro.
+OPTIONAL Runtime for use with Quiver.
+Use this if you want to build quiver reliably on any Linux distro.

 ### Installation